alejandrogzi/postoga/README.md

 > - Re-implementation of postoga to match TOGA2.0 output
 > - Includes self-owned rust bed to gtf coverters through rustools
 > - Forces bed2gtf, bed2gff and gxf2bed installation for quick access
+> - Adds --extract to extract filtered projections from codon and protein alignments
 > - Implements --engine option to use polars
 > - Now manages configuration and test through 'make configure' and 'make test'
 > - Adds license
 > - Drops --skip argument and adds --plot argument to plot stats [currently broken]
-> `- Adds additional BUSCO and completeness stats to the main log file
+> - Adds additional BUSCO and completeness stats to the main log file

 ## Usage